 This course is a survey of major American writers from the Colonial period to the present.
 During any one quarter, the instructor may elect to emphasize writers of a particular literary period, such as the Romantic Age or the American writers influential during a single century.
 This course requires written compositions totaling 6,000 words.
+A research paper is required.
 (Prerequisites: English 111 and 112.)